 Old Mondoro is perhaps the only true bushcamp in the Lower Zambezi N.P.

 Old Mondoro Bushcamp: Our full report

-Chalets #1 and #2 overlook the Zambezi River, whilst chalet #4 overlooks a small dambo or lagoon.
-Chalet #3 has a view of both these environments.
-Each chalet has a covered private deck with a comfy day bed dotted with cushions and two armchairs set by a coffee table.
-During our last visit in June 2010 we watched countless birds, hippos and other wildlife from these vantage points.
+Two of the chalets overlook the Zambezi River, whilst a third overlooks a small dambo or lagoon, and the fourth has a view of both these environments.
+Each chalet has a covered deck with a comfy day bed dotted with cushions and two armchairs set by a coffee table.
+During our last visit in October 2013, we spent a memorable siesta watching elephants feeding just metres from our deck.